CaioCeretta/Ignite-React-Trilha2023/05-ignite-shop/LegacyNextAndOverallConcepts.md

   introduced in next versions and can also be valid for us, for when we don't create the loading state, which in many times isn't recommended, there is the fallback: blocking, that won't show anything on screen, until there is something to show, so we won't get the same error as we got from the imageUrl.
 However for the user it might be a worse experience.
-It usually prefers to watch a screen loading that not seeing anything
+It usually prefers to watch a screen loading that not seeing anything.